hover effect

-Dogbutt Poker Rules
+Rules of Dogbutt Poker

 Following this first round of betting, all players have the opportunity to replace any of their cards, known as the 'Draw'.
 Again much like Five Card Draw, players can replace as many of their cards as they want, in turn receiving a replacement card for each card that is discarded.
-The difference between this variant and 5 Card Draw is that 3's and 9's are now used as wild cards (can be used as any value), similar to Baseball.
+The difference between this variant and 5 Card Draw is that 3's and 9's are now used as wild cards (can be used as any value), similar to Baseball Poker.
 The result is a more exiting game as players hit big hands with much more frequency.
-The ranking of hands does not change however Flushes, Straights and Full Houses are regularly overturned, due to the impact of eight wild cards in the deck.
+The ranking of hands does not change however Flushes, Straights and Full Houses are regularly overturned due to the impact of eight wild cards in the deck.
 An additional game feature is that if a player is dealt A4, they get an extra card.

 Be sure to remember this when you are exchanging your cards as it is easy to forget that a 3 or 9 is wild and toss it away.